I believe it is decidedly unoriginal to say that something

 snatched up to the throne of God, which is meant to show Jesus’ true reign in the

-power and the kingdom of God” and that “[believers] triumphed over [Satan] by the blood of the Lamb and by the word of
+post-resurrection/ ascension era.
+In addition, Revelation 12 also says that “[believers] triumphed over [Satan] by the blood of the Lamb and by the word of

-highlights.
-On the one hand, we ought to expect the hardship that comes from an
+their testimony!" [it. added].
+Through all these points, there is a real tension that John (the author of the book) highlights: On the one hand, we ought to expect the hardship that comes from an

 hope and assurance that the victory is already won.